- Sports and Recreation

 Hunting a man eater

-Many of the man eaters terrorize the lonely villages and records indicate that some of them have killed hundreds of villagers.
+Many of the man-eaters terrorize the lonely villages and records indicate that some of them have killed hundreds of villagers.
 Jim Corbett mentions that one tigress which he shot dead had killed over 300 villagers.
-There are documented case of tigers spiriting away children from the arms of their mother.
+There are documented a case of tigers spiriting away children from the arms of their mother.

 The Bengal Tiger

 Generally, it is an accepted fact that the Bengal tiger is the most ferocious beast and also very cunning.
 Its habitat is the waterlogged Sunder bans delta of the Ganges and to top it this tiger species is also an excellent swimmer.
 There are many cases in the Sunderbans of tigers quietly following a boat and spiriting away one of the villagers, who go deep into the forest to collect Honey.
 In such cases, a tiger will slowly swim behind the boat and take the victim at an appropriate time.